 Paddle Boarding on the Lake The Sacramento region offers several areas where you can stand up paddle board.
 These include Lake Natoma and Folsom Lake, which offers four areas where you can launch paddle boards or kayaks.

 Self-Guided Walking Mural Tour Sacramento is home to hundreds of murals.
-In 2017, Wide Open Walls spawned a proliferation of murals downtown, Midtown and throughout the city.
+In 2017, the Wide Open Walls mural festival spawned a proliferation of murals downtown, Midtown and throughout the city, and it's grown every year since, with more than 800 now ready to be discovered.
 Create your own walking tour here.

 Capitol Park This 40-acre park is an oasis in the city’s downtown core.
 Surrounding the State Capitol are trees and flowers from all over the world, memorials and tributes, and the spectacular International World Peace Rose Garden featuring 650 roses of 150-plus varieties.
 Capitol Park is perfect for a leisurely stroll and a picnic (with takeout food from one of the many nearby restaurants) on the grounds.